petrulii/Bilevel-Optimization-101/README.md

 To install dependencies:
 pip install -r dependencies.txt

-To run the dsprites experiment: python tests/Dsprites.py
+To run the dsprites experiment with functional bilevel framework: python tests/Dsprites.py

+To select a method of computing a*() for outer variable gradient computation: set the variable a_star_method in line 41 in file bilevel-optimization/src/tests/Dsprites.py

-To remove wandb logging:
+To activate wandb logging:
-uncomment lines 18-19 in file bilevel-optimization/src/tests/Dsprites.py
+comment line 19 in file bilevel-optimization/src/tests/Dsprites.py